itsb1ng/BingBot-Discord-Bot/README.md

 - Bot is hosted via Replit because I am broke and Economy system is loaded to json file
 - bb!startmining to start the journey
-- bb!help for all available commands
+- /help for all available commands

 # Hypixel API

 - Uses Hypixel's API, Senither API, and SlothPixel API
 - Mostly uses senither because all other APIs are inferior
-- bb!help hypixel or bb!help skyblock
+- /help hypixel or bb!help skyblock